 Launch of the “IA Montpellier Méditerranée” Association – A New Major Player in the Artificial Intelligence Landscape

-On Thursday, September 25, six founding members joined forces to create the “IA Montpellier Méditerranée” association and champion a bold vision for artificial intelligence in Montpellier and the Occitanie region.
-Announced last February at the IA Connect conference, this vision is rooted not only in the mathematical and computational foundations of artificial intelligence but also in its role as an indispensable tool for the life sciences and environmental sectors.
+On Thursday, September 25, six founding members joined forces to create the “IA Montpellier Méditerranée” association and pursue a bold vision for artificial intelligence in Montpellier and the Occitanie region.
+Announced last February at the IA Connect conference, this vision is rooted not only in the mathematical and computational foundations of artificial intelligence but also in its role as a tool that has become indispensable in the fields of life sciences and the environment.
 The six founding members are: the Occitanie Region, Montpellier Méditerranée Métropole, the University of Montpellier, the Montpellier University Hospital, Digital 113, and French Tech Méditerranée.

-Earlier that same day, the University of Montpellier will bring together the academic community and its partners for a day dedicated to the theme “AI and Health – Global Health in the Age of AI” to explore advancements, challenges, experimental frameworks, and concrete solutions in the areas of education, research, and innovation.
-On the agenda (registration required): opening remarks followed by several lectures and roundtable discussions throughout the day.
-A public lecture at 5:30 p.m. followed by the official launch of the IA Montpellier Méditerranée association at 6:30 p.m.
+Earlier that same day, the University of Montpellier will bring together the academic community and its partners for a day dedicated to the theme “AI and Health—Global Health in the Age of AI” to explore advances, challenges, experimental frameworks, and concrete solutions in the areas of education, research, and innovation.
+On the agenda (registration required): an opening ceremony with official speeches, followed by several presentations and roundtable discussions throughout the day.
+A public lecture at 5:30 p.m., followed by the official launch of the IA Montpellier Méditerranée association at 6:30 p.m.

 A strong presence in Montpellier and exemplary coordination among stakeholders

 The Montpellier site is characterized by a strong commitment to the digital sector and to interfaces with living organisms, health, and the environment.
-With its startups, companies, universities, and research organizations, Montpellier also drives the MEDVALLE initiative, which is closely aligned with the University of Montpellier’s “Feed, Care, Protect” projects.
+With its strong base of startups, companies, universities, and research organizations, Montpellier also drives the MEDVALLE initiative, which is closely aligned with the University of Montpellier’s “Feed, Care for, Protect” projects.

-For years, stakeholders have been working in a recognized, coordinated manner, supported by government agencies, particularly the DREETS, which helps shape strategic sectors and fosters innovation and skills development at the regional level.
+For years, stakeholders have been working in a recognized, coordinated manner, supported by government agencies—notably the DREETS—which assists in the development of strategic sectors and fosters innovation and skills development at the regional level.

 This alignment of stakeholders is reflected in the composition of the association’s executive board, with Anne Laurent (University of Montpellier) serving as President, David Morquin (Montpellier University Hospital) as Vice President, Arnault Ioualalen (French Tech Méditerranée) as Treasurer, Françoise Nauton-Inglis (Digital 113) as Assistant Treasurer, Manu Reynaud (Métropole) as Secretary, and Marc Sztulman (Occitanie Region) as Assistant Secretary.

-The association's mission is to promote projects in the field of ethical, sovereign, and responsible Artificial Intelligence (AI).
+The association's purpose is to promote projects involving ethical, sovereign, and responsible Artificial Intelligence (AI).

-It works to benefit all stakeholders at the site by: Promoting AI Research development projects; developing initiatives related to education, training, and AI awareness, particularly the connection between science – Society, promote the AI community and its events through the AI Halls, foster collaboration in AI, instill and disseminate a culture of ethics and regulation in AI, and support calls for projects from one or more of its members.
+It works for the benefit of all stakeholders at the site to: Foster AI Research development projects; develop initiatives related to education, training, and awareness-raising in AI, particularly the Science and society; showcase the AI community and its events through the “Halles de l’IA”; promote collaboration in AI; foster and disseminate a culture of ethics and regulation in AI; and support calls for projects from one or more of its members.

-To achieve this goal, the association is committed to continuing and expanding its efforts to coordinate stakeholders in order to facilitate the sharing of expertise regarding calls for proposals and support for project proposals, and to help engage both expert and non-expert audiences.
-The association is already supporting flagship projects led by stakeholders at the site: AI Halls, tools for compliance with the European AI Regulation, and AI testing tools (AICET, sandbox, etc.).
+To achieve this goal, the association is committed to continuing and expanding its efforts to coordinate stakeholders in order to facilitate the pooling of expertise around calls for projects and support for proposals, and to help organize outreach activities for both expert and non-expert audiences.
+The association is already supporting flagship projects led by stakeholders at the site: AI Halls, tools for ensuring compliance with the European AI Regulation, and AI testing tools (AICET, sandbox, etc.).

 A Call for Participation in Activities and Membership

-All stakeholders are encouraged to contribute to the strong momentum currently underway in Montpellier: contributing to collaborative projects, participating in specific working groups (such as those focused on sharing information about AI-related calls for proposals), attending events at the Halles de l’IA, and helping to certify events…
+All stakeholders are encouraged to contribute to the strong momentum currently underway in Montpellier: by contributing to collectively led projects, participating in specific working groups (for example, to share information on AI-related calls for proposals), taking part in events at Les Halles de l’IA, and helping to certify events…

 Practical Information